pink-gorilla/demo/README.md

 First, clone this repo.
 Then run: `clojure -X:goldly-docs` After starting, open web-browser on port 8080.

+The snippets are primitive, but demonstrate certain features of goldly:
+- bmi: complex ui interaction
+- fortune cookies: demonstrates how to load data from clojure (could be a database)
+- time: demonstrates to push data from clojure
+- iss: international space stations current position

 ## demo with custom dynamic cljs build (watch mode)